 Many children's novels feature festive Christmas scenes.
 See the list that follows.
 Can you think of any others?
 Please share them by adding a comment below.

 You may know Ruth Sawyer as author of the Newbery Award winning Roller Skates, but did you know that she also has to her credit three outstanding collections of Christmas stories for children?
-Let me introduce you to them and tell you how she came to write them.
+Well, let us introduce you to them and tell you how she came to write them.

 Each phase of the story development process is illustrated in her shaping of The Voyage of the Wee Red Cap.
-She collected the story of a miserly chap by the name of Teig and his Christmas Eve adventure from a "drab and dirty tinker" at a crossroads in Donegal.
-After refashioning it in her own words, she tested it by telling it to a room full of immigrant children at a branch of the New York Public Library.
-Only after making revisions based on her experience in telling the tale, did she prepare the story for publication.
+To craft this story, Ruth first collected the story of a miserly chap by the name of Teig and his Christmas Eve adventure from a "drab and dirty tinker" at a crossroads in Donegal.
+Secondly, after refashioning it in her own words, she tested it by telling it to a room full of immigrant children at a branch of the New York Public Library.
+Then, lastly, only after making revisions based on her experience in telling the tale, did she prepare the story for publication.

-Ruth Sawyer continued to collect stories and in 1941 published The Long Christmas.
+Ruth Sawyer continued to collect stories in like manner and in 1941 published The Long Christmas.
 She chose the stories for this book "to lengthen the season, as many did in olden times, to last from the first cock-crow on Saint Thomas's Day to the blessing of the candles on Candlemas."
 And so she provides a story or two for each phase of the Long Christmas, pairing every story with a song, poem, or carol that complements it.
-There are thirteen stories in all, most with origins in the Old World.
+In all, there are thirteen stories, most with origins in the Old World.

 Sawyer's third anthology of Christmas stories, Joy to the World: Christmas Legends, is the only one of the three not to have been published in war time.
-It gathers together six stories from Ancient Araby, Serbia, Ireland, and Spain, introducing each with a carol, and all decorated with striking illustrations in black and shades of gold by Trina Schart Hyman.
-My favorite story in this collection is What the Three Kings Brought, a personal story from her year in Spain in which Sawyer herself plays a central role.
+For this book, Sawyer gathered together six stories from Ancient Araby, Serbia, Ireland, and Spain, introducing each with a carol, and all decorated with striking illustrations in black and shades of gold by Trina Schart Hyman.
+In this collection, our favorite story is What the Three Kings Brought, a personal story from her year in Spain in which Sawyer herself plays an especially important role.

-The year 2016 marked the 100th anniversary of the publication of This Way to Christmas, the 75th anniversary of The Long Christmas, and the 50th anniversary of Joy to the World.
-Will you join me in keeping these stories alive in our hearts for generations to come?
+The year 2016 holds special significance because it marked the 100th anniversary of the publication of This Way to Christmas, the 75th anniversary of The Long Christmas, and the 50th anniversary of Joy to the World.
+Will you join us in keeping these stories alive in our hearts for generations to come?